masinde70/TheJourneyToDataScience/README.md

 2. Velocity - easier and quick to prototype and productionize data science applications
 3. Validity - the results are supposed to be valid and consistent
 4. variety - support many kinds of data science models and applications

+### Generalized Infrastructure
+#### Benefits
+- Allows optimization for volume
+- Allows optimization for velocity
+- Allows optimization for variety
+- Allows optimization for validity